 resolve.
 Instead, your entrypoints should go in the appropriate

-enchilada/ asset/ guacamole.css
+enchilada/ lib/ guacamole.css

 While most library packages exist to let you reuse Dart code, you can also reuse other kinds of content.
 For example, a package for Bootstrap might include a number of CSS files for consumers of the package to use.

-These go in a top-level directory named
+These go in the top-level

-asset.
+lib directory.
 You can put any kind of file

 in there and organize it with subdirectories however you like.
-It’s effectively

 Users can reference another package’s assets using URLs that contain